Certified AI-Free Skills and Knowledge

 By analogy, consider that when Central Park in New York was initially zoned as development-free, it was a worthless plot of land.
 Now, people pay great sums to have an apartment with a view on Central Park.
 I surmise that something similar will happen, as the value of an AI-free education climbs.

-Education is not the only domain were people are feeling a need to certify things as AI-free (see this example from book publishing).
-Is doing everything in person, offline, and on paper a perfect course format?
+Education is not the only domain were people are feeling a need to certify things as AI-free (see these for-profit models in business and publishing).
+Is grading student work in person, offline, and on paper/orally perfect?
 No; there are trade-offs to every choice.
+Digital media have pros and cons, but we tend to forget the cons.
+Analog media also have pros and cons, but we tend to forget the pros.
 Does something have to be perfect in order to be acted upon?
 No; a cure does not have to be a cure-all in order to cure.
 And we have ample evidence that this one works.

 To clarify: this site is about keeping AI out of (some) university/college classrooms, not eradicating AI altogether.
 Making your courses AI-free won’t “deprive” anyone of anything since, outside of class, students remain able to type prompts in a chatbot.
 The reverse however does not hold, since those who are reliant on machines cannot do what truly skilled and knowledgeable people can do.

-If you have any questions, email me at marc.champagne@kpu.ca
+If you have any questions or are unsure about anything, email me at marc.champagne@kpu.ca

 Yours truly,